KevinMarquette/kevinmarquette.github.io/_draft/2016-10-28-Powershell-installing-remote-software.md

 anything that requires authentication that is not on the remote system.

 We can either pre-copy the file or re-authenticate on the remote end.
-First a few common variables to reuse in the rest of the commands.
+First a few common variables to reuse in the rest of the examples.

     $file = '\\fileserver\share\installer.exe'
     $computerName = 'server01'

 ## Pre-copy file using admin share
-The obvious first approach is to use the admin share of the remote system to push content to a location we can call later.
+The obvious first approach is to use the admin share of the remote system to push content to a location we can access.
 Here I just place it in the windows temp folder then remotely execute it.

     Copy-Item -Path $file -Destination "\\$computername\c$\windows\temp\installer.exe"